HEnquist/camilladsp/README.md

       a: [1.0, -0.1462978543780541, 0.005350765548905586]
       b: [0.21476322779271284, 0.4295264555854257, 0.21476322779271284]
 ```
 This example implements a Biquad lowpass, but for a Biquad the Free Biquad type is faster and should be preferred.
 Both a and b are optional.
-If left out, they defualt to [1.0].
+If left out, they default to [1.0].

 ## Pipeline